[ PILLAR 4 / HOW AI CHOOSES WHO TO RECOMMEND ]

 What actually moves a business from invisible to recommended?

-Making the true things about your business checkable, in this order: clarity first, confirmation second, freshness as a habit.
+A business moves from invisible to recommended by making its true things checkable, in this order: clarity first, confirmation second, freshness as a habit.
 Businesses cross from invisible to named without any advertising budget, because recommendation is earned in the engine's verification process, not bought.

 The working sequence: